Chart Color Schemes

 Mortdale has a typical household mix, with a lower-than-average median household size

 Family households account for 70.4% of all households, including 34.9% couples with children, 23.8% couples without children, and 10.3% single parent families.
-Non-family households constitute the remaining 29.6%, with lone person households at 26.1% and group households comprising 3.3% of the total.
+Non-family households make up the remaining 29.6%, with lone person households at 26.1% and group households comprising 3.3%.
 The median household size is 2.6 people, which is smaller than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households